tasmota/docs/installation/Flashing.md

 ## Tasmotizer!
 Tasmotizer! is specifically designed for use with Tasmota with an easy to use GUI and [esptool.py](https://github.com/espressif/esptool) under the hood.

-Download the [latest release](https://github.com/tasmota/tasmotizer/releases) for your platform, double click the downloaded file and it'll start, no installation required.
-It is time to Tasmotize!
+Download the [latest release](https://github.com/tasmota/tasmotizer/releases) for your platform.
+If using Windows just double click the downloaded file and it'll start, no installation required.
+For python follow the installation [instructions](https://github.com/tasmota/tasmotizer#installation-and-how-to-run).

+> [!NOTE] If you get an anti-virus infection warning don't fret, it is a [known false positive](https://stackoverflow.com/questions/43777106/program-made-with-pyinstaller-now-seen-as-a-trojan-horse-by-avg).
+If you're still apprehensive you can always run the Python version.

+**It is time to Tasmotize!**

 ![Tasmotizer UI](../_media/tasmotizer1.png ":no-zoom")